Phthanophaneron: Distribution and habitat

 Phthanophaneron harveyi is found only in the eastern Pacific Ocean off the coast of Baja California.
 It is only known from four specimens.
 The depths at which it was caught were between 32 and 36 m.
 It is associated with reefs and can be found over soft and rocky substrates.

 Relationship with humans

-Although it has been displayed in public aquariums, little is known about P. harveyi.
+Little is known about P. harveyi.
 It has been caught by shrimp trawlers, but only "very rarely."

 Reproduction

-Panamic flashlightfish reproduces through unguarded pelagic eggs.
+Phthanophaneron harveyi reproduces through unguarded pelagic eggs.

 Conservation facts

-Due to being data deficient, little is known about the Panamic flashlightfish although it is unique and cannot be confused with other species.
-It is extremely rare and has only been caught 15 times since the first capture In 1976.
+Due to being data deficient, little is known about Phthanophaneron harveyi although it is unique and cannot be confused with other species.
+It is extremely rare and has only been caught 15 times since the first capture in 1976.